-- (A) Notwithstanding any other provision of these regulations, the items in this section are exempt from the competition requirements, but shall comply with the other provisions.
+- (A) Notwithstanding any other provision of these regulations, the items in this section are exempt from the competition requirements but shall comply with the other provisions.
 These items may be solicited and contracted for by the Director of Finance, as the Director deems appropriate.
 Funds shall be properly encumbered before the good or service is procured.
-The list of exempt items may be amended by the Board of County Supervisors whenever it deems it appropriate. - (B) The exempt items and categories are as follows: - 1.
-Accreditation, testing, and evaluation services; - 2.
-Advertising/media, excluding contracts with advertising agencies to prepare ad layouts; - 3.
-Books, manuscripts and pamphlets;
+The list of exempt items may be amended by the Board of County Supervisors whenever it deems it appropriate.

+- (B) The exempt items and categories are as follows:

+- 1. Accreditation, testing, and evaluation services;

+- 2. Advertising/media, excluding contracts with advertising agencies to prepare ad layouts;

+- 3. Books, manuscripts, and pamphlets;

 - 4. Booth space at conferences, exhibits, fairs, and product shows;

-- 5. Care, search and housing of prisoners;
+- 5. Care, search, and housing of prisoners;

 - 6. Clothing and tool allowances;

 - 7. Commercial, off the shelf training;

-- 8. Conferences, seminars, and off-the-shelf training;
+- 8. Conferences and seminars;

 - 9. Any payments made pursuant to court order, jury verdicts, or settlements;

 - 10. Dues, subscriptions (including electronic), publications, and Dunn & Bradstreet reports;

 - 11. Educational films;

 - 12. Freight/mailing charges;

 - 13. Honorarium;

 - 14. Self-insurance claims;

 - 15. Inspection fee and costs;

-- 16. Legal services, including, but not limited to, title examinations and the costs of litigation or regulatory proceedings, including, but not limited to, court costs, witness fees (lay and expert), transcripts, court reporters, exhibits, and process servers:
+- 16. Legal services, including, but not limited to, title examinations and the costs of litigation or regulatory proceedings, including, but not limited to, court costs,

+witness fees (lay and expert), transcripts, court reporters, exhibits, and process servers;
-- 17. Perishable foodstuffs;

-- 18. Postage;

-- 19. Prescriptions/medicines;

-- 20. Public auction items;

-- 21. Purchase and rental of real property;

-- 22. Software maintenance contracts, licenses, and upgrades for software already purchased;

-- 23. Speakers, lecturers, musicians, and performing artists;

-- 24. Surplus property;

-- 25. Tuition;

-- 26. Used equipment and materials;

-- 27. Utility services electric, water, sewer, local telephone service, cable television and internet services, and natural gas; and

-- 28. Additional items deemed exempt by the Commonwealth of Virginia which are not listed under this subsection.

-- (C) Contracts for goods or personal services for direct use by recipients of human service programs shall be exempt from these regulations and may be negotiated as appropriate.
+- 17. Perishable foods and catering services; - 18.
+Postage; - 19.
+Prescriptions/medicines; - 20.
+Public auction items; - 21.
+Purchase and rental of real property; - 22.
+Software maintenance contracts, licenses, and upgrades for software already purchased; - 23.
+Speakers, lecturers, musicians, and performing artists; - 24.
+Surplus property; - 25.
+Tuition; - 26.
+Used equipment and materials; - 27.
+Utility services electric, water, sewer, local telephone service, cable television and internet services, and natural gas; - 28.
+Vehicle cleaning services; and - 29.
+Additional items deemed exempt by the Commonwealth of Virginia which are not listed under this subsection. - (C) Contracts for goods or personal services for direct use by recipients of human services programs shall be exempt from these regulations and may be negotiated as appropriate.
 Contracts for the bulk procurement of goods or services for the use of recipients shall not be exempted from these regulations.

-- (D) Negotiation of financing agreements entered into in connection with any lease-purchase of goods, whether or not the goods themselves have been competitively acquired, shall be exempt from any requirement of competitive bidding.
-However, all lease purchase financing agreements shall be administered and approved by the head of Procurement Services.

-- (E) Services rendered in the performance of work that is original and creative in character in a recognized field of artistic endeavor are exempted.
+For the purposes of this exemption, purchases of goods or services for general program participants is considered a bulk procurement.
+Purchases made for a specific client to meet acute, time-sensitive needs are considered "direct use". - (D) Negotiation of financing agreements entered into in connection with any leasepurchase of goods, whether or not the goods themselves have been competitively acquired, shall be exempt from any requirement of competitive bidding.
+However, all lease purchase financing agreements shall be administered and approved by the head of Procurement Services. - (E) Services rendered in the performance of work that is original and creative in character in a recognized field of artistic endeavor are exempted. - (F) Procurements by the General Registrar's Office for equipment, software, services, the printing of ballots, statement of results, or other materials essential to the conduct of an election are exempted pursuant to Virginia Code § 24.2-602, but the provisions of Article 4 (§ 2.2-4347 et seq.) and Article 6 (§ 2.2-4367 et seq.) of Chapter

-- (F) Procurements by the General Registrar's Office for equipment, software, services, the printing of ballots, statement of results, or other materials essential to the conduct of an election are exempted pursuant to Virginia Code § 24.2-602, but the provisions of Article 4 (§ 2.2-4347 et seq.) and Article 6 (§ 2.2-4367 et seq.) of Chapter 43, Virginia Public Procurement Act, of Title 2.2 shall apply to such contracts.
-See Virginia Code § 2.2-4346(A). - (G) Upon a written determination made in advance by the Director of Finance that the purchase of goods at a public auction sale is in the best interests of the public, such items may be purchased at the public auction.
+43, Virginia Public Procurement Act, of Title 2.2 shall apply to such contracts.
+See Virginia Code § 2.2- 4346(A).

+(G) Upon a written determination made in advance by the Director of Finance that the purchase of goods at a public auction sale is in the best interests of the public, such items may be purchased at the public auction.
 The writing shall document the basis for this determination.